-If you need to order copies of a death certificate later, contact the recorder’s office in the county where the death occurred or go to the website of the Iowa Department of Public Health.
-On the IDPH website, you can download a mail-in order form or find information for ordering death certificates by phone or online.
+If you need to order copies of a death certificate after some time has passed, contact the recorder's office in the county where the death occurred or go to the website of the Iowa Department of Public Health.
+On the IDPH website, you can find options for ordering death certificates online, by phone, in person, or by mail.

-In Iowa, you must provide a copy of your government issued photo ID and a notarized copy of your signature at the time you order a certified copy of the death certificate.
+In Iowa, you must provide a copy of your government-issued photo ID and a notarized copy of your signature at the time you order a certified copy of the death certificate.
 Each copy of an Iowa death certificate costs $15.
 Additional fees apply for online orders.

 In Iowa, you can obtain a certified copy of a death certificate if you are at least 18 years old and can show that you are legally entitled to the record.
 Entitled people include:

-For more information, see the Iowa death certificate application form.
+For more information, see the Application for an Iowa Vital Record.

 Burial.
 No law requires a casket for burial.
 However, you should check with the cemetery; it may have rules requiring a certain type of container.